AlaskaAirlines/auro-popover/demo/demo.md

 ## Developer notes

 The default trigger for a popover is a `hover` event.
 Mobile devices do not support `hover` events directly, so the `hover` event is replaced with a `touchstart` event to produce the popover.
 This is to ensure reliability of the action versus versus a dependency on a secondary interruption of the `hover` event on mobile devices.

-The popover behaves much like the `sticky` feature on mobile devices.